 Like all cards, they consist of a face (here we have the ace of hearts) and a graphic side and with the help of a Layered Material we can combine the two.

 With our card loaded into the scene we need three textures, a top side (design), a bottom side (face) and a layered material.

 In the material manager, click on Corona and create two new materials.
-Rename one of them to "face" and the other to "graphic".
+Rename one of them to "Face" and the other to "Design".
 (Naming is purely optional).

 Create another material but this time choose a Layered Material.

 Again, double click the material to view its settings and drag the face material into the base slot and the design material into slot 1.